WHO IS TRAN DUY LY

 From Tom & Sonya Spittler, New Carlisle, Ohio

-Please tell Mrs. Creason
+Please tell Mrs. Cresson

 that there is a reason